Right to Sight trustee Dr Matt Young says they get donations at the most time but now need big sponsors.

 Joanne’s broadcast career started in radio and she has extensive experience on the airwaves.
 Joanne has presented several high-profile live broadcasts including the live coverage of Nelson Mandela’s passing broadcast internationally, Thabo Mbeki’s presidential inauguration, Walter Sisulu and Beyers Naudé funerals.
 She regularly MCs corporate functions in English and French and has produced documentaries for the United Nations Development Programme among others.
 She has also authored a best-selling book, Drug Muled, Sixteen Years in a Thai Prison; teaches scriptwriting for broadcast and is a sought-after MC.

-Eyewitness News reporter Babalo Ndenze gives a summary of the incident that happened in parliament.
+Eyewitness News reporter Kgomotso Modise gives a summary of the 2019/2020 road safety report.